John Pendry: Perfect lens

 An article in Physical Review Letters in 2000 which extended work done by Russian scientist Victor Veselago and suggested a simple method of creating a lens whose focus was theoretically perfect, has become his most cited paper.
 Initially, it had many critics who could not believe that such a short article could present such a radical idea.
 However his ideas were confirmed experimentally and the notion of the superlens has revolutionised nanoscale optics.

 Invisibility cloak

-In 2006 he came up with the idea of bending light in such a way that it could form a container around an object which effectively makes the object invisible and produced a paper with David R. Smith of Duke University who demonstrated the idea at the frequency of microwaves.
+In 2006 he came up with the idea of bending light in such a way that it could form a container around an object which effectively makes the object invisible and produced a paper with David R. Smith of Duke University, who demonstrated the idea at the frequency of microwaves.
 This idea, commonly known as the Invisibility cloak, has stimulated much recent work in the field of metamaterials.
 In 2009 he and Stefan Maier received a large grant from the Leverhulme Trust to develop the ideas of perfect lens and invisibility cloak in the optical range of light.

 Awards and honours

+In 2025, Pendry was awarded the Copley Medal of the Royal Society.

+In 2024, Pendry was awarded the Kyoto Prize in Advanced Technology in the category of "Material Sciences and engineering".

+In 2023, Pendry, Sheldon Schultz and David R. Smith were selected as Clarivate Citation laureates in Physics "for their prediction and discovery of negative refraction."